-You'll be asked to submit one short classwork essay of up to 2,000 words for illustrative purposes.
+You'll be asked to submit two short classwork essays of up to 2,000 words each for illustrative purposes.
 An extract of longer coursework can be submitted instead of an essay.
-This can be from any subject, and won't necessarily be discussed during your interview.
+The work can be from any subject, and won't necessarily be discussed during your interview.

 Deferred and post A-Level entry